Ultra-Processed Foods Can Be Good For You?

 No matter what category you pick from this study they are all ultra-processed and they are all part of category 4 in the NOVA system which means you cannot make them in your kitchen and you cannot purchase most of the ingredients in your local grocery store.
 Again, if ‘food’ is made with ingredients you cannot source yourself from a grocery store or farmers market – you have to ask, is it even food?

-Changing Habits is here to help, we have programs, protocols, basic food items like seaweed salt, rapadura sugar, ancient flours, dates not contaminated with wheat doused in glyphosate, spices, spice combinations, pepper, cold pressed inca inchi oil high in omega 3’s, whole chocolate without flavors and emulsifiers, recipe books, information books, documentaries and so much more to help you on your journey to health.
+Companies like Changing Habits are here to help.
+Changing Habits have programs, protocols, basic food items like seaweed salt, rapadura sugar, ancient flours, dates not contaminated with wheat doused in glyphosate, spices, spice combinations, pepper, cold pressed inca inchi oil high in omega 3’s, whole chocolate without flavours and emulsifiers, recipe books, information books, documentaries and so much more to help you on your journey to health.

 My book Lab to Table, goes through what the food processing industry has done to our foods and what it does to your health and what is your alternative.
 Step by step, habit by habit it can be done.